 Firstly, I hope you’ve had a wonderful Easter full of relaxation and chocolate consumption!
 Secondly, hello yet again from another long blogging break… university has been very very busy (and I’ve been away) so my time has been stretched, to say the least.
-But I wanted to make time to post about Krakow because I had such an amazing time there.
+But I wanted to make time to post about my week in Krakow because I had such an amazing time there.
 I haven’t ever read a post about Poland so feel the need to spread the word on how interesting the culture is, beautiful the architecture is and inexpensive everything is!

 You may also like:

 • 7 Off Grid Things I Discovered in London Last Weekend

 I stayed with my beautiful best friend Ania during my week in Krakow and was lucky enough to have her show me around.
 My favourite part of the city and one of the biggest tourist attractions was definitely the main square and old town.
 We spent hours wandering around the area, chatting and catching up which was lovely.
 Another place we visited was the Jewish quarter which was very beautiful.
 We ended that day with a little walk to and around Kościusko Mound

 We ate twice near the main square in a very chic little cafe called Bistro Charlotte which I’d 100% recommend.
 It isn’t traditional Polish cuisine by any stretch but was really yummy and had a nice atmosphere.
 For traditional Polish food, again near the main square is a place called Pierogarnia Krakowiacy.
 They specialise in dumplings and vodka!
 It was so cute, folky, maybe a little touristy but insanely cheap.